topranks/mib2SnmpCol/README.md

 (output cut).

+Each group can then be seen under 'Influx Measurements' in SNMP Collector:

+/mib2SnmpCol

 ## MIBs

 The tool can only add elements from MIBs that are correctly installed on the local system in advance.